Learn how to hang curtains like a pro and get answers to all the questions you have about hanging curtains in your home.

 The easiest way to hang a curtain rod is to create a template for where the curtain rod brackets should be placed.

-This is done by using a cardstock paper or cardboard.
+You can create one by using a cardstock paper or cardboard.
 Use one corner of the paper at where the end of the window is.
-Then measure the extra width from this corner (our example it’s 12″).
+Then, measure the extra width from this corner (in our example, it’s 12″).

-Once the bracket is aligned to the template, mark the top screw hole of the bracket onto the template.
+Once the bracket is aligned to your template, mark the top screw hole of the bracket onto the template.
 Cut out the marking hole, if you can, with a hole punch.

 Place the template onto the wall with the corner at the correct location.
 Mark the hole on the wall with a pencil.

-SIDE NOTE: If you have a window opening bigger than 48″, I would recommend placing a middle curtain rod bracket.
+SIDE NOTE: If you have a window opening wider than 48″, I would recommend placing a middle curtain rod bracket.

 You are now ready to hang the curtain rod brackets.

-There are many different materials in which curtain rods can be hung, but the most popular is drywall, so let’s talk about that.
+There are many different materials in which curtain rods can be installed, but the most popular is drywall.

-To clarify you will need a bracket to hang the curtain rod, also known as a curtain rod bracket.
-So we will be discussing how to hang curtain rod brackets in drywall.
+To begin, you will need to attach a bracket to hang the curtain rod, also known as a curtain rod bracket.

-The best way to hang anything on a wall is to use a stud, the wood behind the drywall.
-But studs are typically spaced 16″ apart meaning you cannot always use one.
+The best way to hang anything on a wall is to find a stud, the wood behind the drywall.
+Studs are typically spaced 16″ apart so sometimes you cannot always use one.

-So you do NOT need a stud to hang a curtain rod, but you do need a different type of wall anchor to help hold the weight.
+Well, you do NOT need a stud to hang a curtain rod, but you will need a special type of wall anchor to hold the weight.

 There are two different types I like to use: a drywall anchor or toggle bolts.

-Because my exterior walls are plaster (similar to drywall) with brick behind, I am going to share using the drywall anchor screw.
+Because my exterior walls are plaster (similar to drywall) with brick behind, I am going to use the drywall anchor screw.
 Some types are made for drywall and masonry.

 SIDE NOTE: If you are wondering what a toggle bolt is or how to install them, be sure to see my tutorial on how to install a toggle bolt.